rishabh5799kumar/Chat-App/README.md

 # Chat-App
-In this app we multiple person can chat in in their different chat rooms
+In this app we multiple person can chat in Public Chat and individually in their private chat